Rail transportation in the Philippines: Decline and closure

 Under-invested 'yung train system natin, eh.
 We spend so much on roads, we don't spend on trains.
 We need to go back to those existing train services and say, We need to up it and reinvest.
 We need to go build more and then, we also need to invest in the other modes - bus, jeeps and everything else, hindi lang cars.

 — Benjamin de la Peña, on the country's train system being under-invested.

 Due to natural disasters and a lack of government support, railways began to decline in the post-war period.
 The funding during the 1970s was shifted to road-based infrastructure, such as the Philippine highway network.
 The PNR later became the attached agency of the then-Ministry of Transportation and Communications (now DOTr).

 Some services began to close in 1984, with the North Main Line being cut short to Paniqui, Tarlac.
 It was again shortened to Meycauayan in 1988.
 The eruption of Mount Pinatubo would result in the closure of the entire line in 1991.
 The commuter services started in 1990, with a short extension to Malolos, but they were shut down in 1997.
 The South Main Line was also closed due to natural disasters, including the eruption of Mayon Volcano in 1993 and Typhoons Milenyo and Reming in 2006.
 This was also closed in October 2012 due to a derailment incident in Sariaya, Quezon and the ongoing disrepair of typhoon-damaged bridges.
 This would later close again in 2014, then in 2017.

 Since then, the train system has been underinvested and the country has spent much more on road projects.
 Long, winding roads were made from these abandoned railways.

+As noted by Robert Siy Jr., a co-convenor of the Move As One Coalition, while railways are beneficial, they require significant financial investment and have lengthy construction timelines.

+Move As One also argue that instead of pouring the majority of public funds into capital-intensive railway systems, the government should redirect funding toward more immediate, accessible transport solutions, such as pedestrian and cycling infrastructure, upgraded bus terminals, and robust service contracting to directly support local transport operators.